22310065/Charity-Donation-Platform/index.md

 #### Description
 The donor browses campaigns and makes a donation through the platform.
 The system verifies the user, processes payment through the payment gateway, updates donation records, and sends confirmation notifications.
 If payment fails, the donation process ends.

+## Lab 5 – Activity Diagrams

+### Part 1 – Library Kiosk Activity Diagram

+#### Description
+The activity diagram models the workflow of returning a book to the library kiosk.
+The system validates the book and checks whether it is overdue.
+If overdue, the student must pay a fine before the process continues.
+Once accepted, the system performs parallel activities including inventory update, notification sending, and shelf placement.

+---

+### Part 2 – Charity Donation Platform Activity Diagram

+#### Description
+The activity diagram models how a non-profit organization creates a fundraising campaign.
+The user logs in, enters campaign information, uploads documents, and submits the campaign.
+If information is invalid, the system requests corrections.
+Once approved, the system saves the campaign and simultaneously publishes it and sends a confirmation notification.